- Ian Mikardo School

 - T 020 8981 2413

 - F 020 8981 2418

 - W www.ianmikardo.com

-- A special state school for pupils aged from 11 to 18
+- A state special school for boys and girls aged from 11 to 18.

 - Boarding: No